History Files

 St Mélar ap Méliau

 Brother.
-King of Brittany.
+King of Bretons (478).
 Ally of Macliau of Bro Erech.

-Macliau, King of Bro Erech, had previously entered into a reciprocal arrangement with Budic whereby the two kings had promised each other that whichever monarch outlived the other would take care of his son.
-Upon Budic's death, Macliau forces Budic's son, Tewdwr, to flee the kingdom.
-Tewdwr returns to kill both Macliau and his eldest son Jacob.
+Bishop Macliau, king of Bro Erech, had previously entered into a reciprocal arrangement with Budic whereby the two kings had promised each other that whichever monarch outlived the other would take care of his son.
+Upon Budic's death in 544, Macliau forces Budic's son, Tewdwr, to flee the kingdom.
+Tewdwr returns in 577 to kill both Macliau and his eldest son Jacob and claim his birthright.

 577 - ?